mtmacdonald/docker-laravel/README.md

 **Development use (insecure)**

-Larazest/base ships with SSH server for accessing a terminal inside the container.
+Docker-laravel ships with SSH server for accessing a terminal inside the container.
 For convenience, it is preconfigured with an insecure key that should be replaced for production use.
 To connect with the insecure key:

 **1.** Fetch the insecure SSH key:

 	cd /home/
-	curl -o insecure_key -fSL https://github.com/larazest/base/raw/master/provision/keys/insecure_key
+	curl -o insecure_key -fSL https://github.com/mtmacdonald/docker-laravel/raw/master/provision/keys/insecure_key
 	chown `whoami` insecure_key
 	chmod 600 insecure_key